stefanoverna/graphql8/guides/type_definitions/unions.md

 class_based_api: true
 ---

 A union type is a set of object types which may appear in the same spot.
-Here's a union, expressed in [GraphQL Schema Definition Language](http://graphql.org/learn/schema/#type-language) (SDL):
+Here's a union, expressed in [GraphQL8 Schema Definition Language](http://graphql.org/learn/schema/#type-language) (SDL):

 ```ruby
 union MediaItem = AudioClip | VideoClip | Image | TextSnippet